Introduction to DeepEval

 Choose Your Path

-Install DeepEval, create your first test case, run it with deepeval test run, and inspect the results.
+Install DeepEval, create your first test case, run it with deepeval test run, and inspect the results — by hand.

 AI Agents